LeonardoESousa/LeoX/README.md

     - Calculates singlet exciton diffusion lengths.
 3. Extra features:
     - Tunes the w parameter of long-range separated functionals.
-    - Extract slast geometry from Gaussian log file.
+    - Extracts last geometry from Gaussian log file.
-    - Distorts a molecule's geometry in the direction of imaginary normal modes.
+    - Runs a stochastic coformational search algorithm.

 ## What is necessary to use it?

  -  The program requires that the Gaussian quantum chemistry software (G09 or G16) be installed, as it interfaces with it.

--   The first step for running spectrum calculations is providing a Gaussian log file for a frequency calculation in the S0 state, if the goal is computing an absorption spectrum, or S1 state, if the objective is calculating a fluoresence spectrum.
+-   The first step for running spectrum calculations or conformational searches is providing a Gaussian log file for a frequency calculation in the S0 state, if the goal is computing an absorption spectrum, or S1 state, if the objective is calculating a fluoresence spectrum.
 All frequencies must be real.

 -   To obtain estimates for Förster radius, fluorescence lifetimes and singlet exciton diffusion lengths, it is necessary to first perform both absorption and emission spectra calculations for the molecule of interest.